Performance / Market Calls

 All of the market calls / investment ideas listed in this section are taken directly from our published research reports.

-The US Stock Market: Correction Protection Model (CPM)
+The Correction Protection Model (CPM)

-- Protects investors against market declines
+- Protects investors against significant market declines

-- without sacrificing long term performance under a variety of market conditions
+- without sacrificing long term performance, under a variety of market conditions,

-- while greatly reducing volatility of returns.
+- all while greatly reducing market risk as measured by actual time invested and by volatility of returns.

 - CPM is not a returns-driven model.
-It was primarily designed to protect investor assets during adverse market conditions while taking advantage of the market’s historical propensity to move higher over time.
+It was designed to protect investor assets during adverse market conditions while taking advantage of the market’s historical propensity to move higher over time.

-- CPM utilizes 4 quantitative inputs.
+- CPM utilizes 3 quantitative inputs.

 - CPM uses the S&P 500 as a proxy for the market.

-All investment models have inherent limitations in that they look back over previous data but can’t see into the future, and CPM is no different.
+All investment models have inherent limitations in that they look back over previous data but can’t see into the future.
 Past performance does not guarantee future results.
-These limitations aside, however, our model argues against the buy and hold “strategy” and the assertion by its proponents that “you can’t time the market” or “you can’t beat the market”.
+These limitations aside, however, our model argues against the buy and hold “strategy”, and the assertion by its proponents that “you can’t time the market” or “you can’t beat the market”.